 "Dosage" is a difficult subject.
 Why ?

-4 things you should know about LLLT laser beam measurement and dosage
+4 things you should know about PBM laser beam measurement and dosage

 James Carroll - THOR lasers